wsh5wb/bodega/README.md

 Our team made a couple small engine bug fixes in various areas such as collision resolutions and event dispatchers.
 In other areas, we worked on adding player levels/an XP system, random item generation, and a combat system.
 We also helped the level team add the ability to switch between dungeons and worked on boss room generation and door locking mechanics.

 Level Team Updates:

+For Daniel and Tonks, we focused on removing bugs with scene transitions, removing faulty environemnt collisions, adding in preliminary spawners for our third and fourth areas, added in a player information system and textbox, worked out bugs in our projectile/collision system and updated visuals for player projectiles, and locating theme music for each of our four areas.
+We also helped the design team with boss room generation and viewing with Camera and reworking all our enemy programming.